 Knowing how much personal property insurance coverage you have under your standard homeowners or renters policy is a good place to start.
 Most of the time, you'll be covered up to a certain limit if the ring is stolen.
-But with the average value of an engagement ring in the US costing around $5,000, insurance policies may not cover the full value.
+But with the average in the US costing around $5,000, insurance policies may not cover the full value.

 Another important factor is insuring your new jewelry in a timely fashion.
 You'll want to make sure you're covered even if it something were to happen in the days after purchasing or receiving it as a gift.